Reasoning about External Calls: The problem and our approach

+As \prg{buyer} is an external object, the module \Mshop has no method specification for \prg{pay}, and no certainty about what its implementation might do.
 What are the possible effects of that external call?
 At line 9, the \prg{Shop} hopes the buyer will have deposited the price into its account, but needs to be certain the \prg{buyer} cannot have emptied that account instead.
 Can the \prg{Shop} be certain?
-Indeed, if